adamtow/geocuts/docs/English.md

 These actions appear after you installed GeoCuts or if you have reset your settings.

 - **Install GeoCuts Helper**: Adds the Helper shortcut to Shortcuts.
 This option disappears when you have run the command (you can find it again in Settings).
-- **Add/Update GeoCuts Cron Job to Cronios**: Opens Cronios and adds a cron job for GeoCuts at a check frequency of your choosing.
+- **Add GeoCuts Cron Job to Cronios**: Opens Cronios and adds a cron job for GeoCuts at a check frequency of your choosing.
 This option moves to the bottom of the Home screen when you first run it.
 Updating an existing GeoCuts cron job requires Cronios 1.2 or higher.

-### Actions
-These menu items control the running and evaluation of GeoCuts.
+### ON/OFF and Current Location

 - **Enable/Disable Monitoring**: A global ON/OFF switch for GeoCuts.
 If disabled, you will not be able to monitor your location triggers from Cronios or the GeoCuts Helper shortcut.
+- **Get Current Location**: Retrieves your current location using either the [Get Current Location or Get Current Weather action](#current-location).
+- **Show Current/Last Location**: Displays either your current location or your last location in your default mapping application.

+### Run Options

+- **Use Get Current Weather**: Enable this to use the faster but less accurate method for retrieving your current location.
+Disable this to use the Get Current Location Action, which is slower but more accurate.
+- **Run Only Filtered Location Triggers**: If Enabled, only location triggers matching your current tag filter will be evaluated and run.
+[Learn more here about tags here](#tags).
+- **Open Maps After Running**: If you are actively using a mapping application like Maps, Google Maps, or Wave for turn-by-turn directions, you can enable this setting to return to the app after evaluating your location triggers.
+Learn more about this feature in the [Open Maps After Running](#open-maps-after-running) section.

+### Run Controls

 - **Run Continously Via Cronios**: Launches Cronios in "Run Continuously" mode.
 If you've added the GeoCuts cron job to Cronios, it will automatically run on the schedule that you have assigned.
 [Learn more about Cronios and Geocuts here](#cronios).
 - **Run Once**: Evaluates your location triggers based on your current location.
 Returns to the GeoCuts Home screen when done.

-- **Open Maps After Running**: If you are actively using a mapping application like Maps, Google Maps, or Wave for turn-by-turn directions, you can enable this setting to return to the app after evaluating your location triggers.
-Learn more about this feature in the [Open Maps After Running](#open-maps-after-running) section.
-- **Run Only Filtered Location Triggers**: If Enabled, only location triggers matching your current tag filter will be evaluated and run.
-[Learn more here about tags here](#tags).
-- **Get Current Location**: Retrieves your current location using either the [Get Current Location or Get Current Weather action](#current-location).
-- **Show Current/Last Location**: Displays either your current location or your last location in your default mapping application.
+### Location Triggers

 - **New Location Trigger**: Creates a new location trigger.
 Opens to the Location Trigger Assistant if that preferences has been set, the location trigger edit screen if not.
 [Learn more about creating location triggers](#creating-location-triggers).
 - **Filter**: Choose which location triggers appear in the Home list by filtering based on tags.
 Depending on the **Run Only Filtered Location Triggers** settings, all location triggers or only those visible will be evaluated when GeoCuts runs.
 - **List of Your Location Triggers**: This section lists all of your location triggers, filtered by tag and sorted by enabled status and name.
 [This section details the information](#location-triggers-information) you see in each location trigger row.
 - **Bulk Edit**: Allows you to choose and edit multiple location triggers from your list.
 - **Bulk Edit All**: Performs an operation on all of your location triggers.
+- **Import Location Triggers**: Import a list of location triggers into GeoCuts.
-- **Update GeoCuts Cron Job in Cronios**: Once you've added the GeoCuts Cron Job to Cronios, this menu item will appear.
+- **Update GeoCuts in Cronios**: Once you've added the GeoCuts Cron Job to Cronios, this menu item will appear.
 It allows you to re-export the cron job back to Cronios and replace the existing cron job with the new one.

 ### GeoCuts